jammazwan/xaa_SingleObjectToJsonFile/README.md

 ```
 Now you may import this (or both) into your IDE, either via it's pom, or as a native eclipse project.

-This project is a code demo - designed to remove any confusion when you replicate it.
+This project is a code demo designed to respect your time as a developer, and remove any confusion when you replicate it.
 See [**_this blog_**](https://betterologist.net/2016/05/jammazwan-projects-for-learning-apache-camel/) for more insights on why this was created.

 ### Other notes: